-1. Create Bean Bags for Games
+1. Use Popcorn Kernels and Socks to Create Bean Bags for Games

 A great idea for using unpopped kernels is to make bean bags.
 I will show you a way to make a no-sew bean bag in under two minutes.
 Use a child-sized sock (size 9-12) that has decorations on it.

 Turn the sock inside out and tie a knot just below the heel line.
 Turn the sock back to the right side out.
 Add kernels, leaving enough space to be able to tie another knot at the top.
 You are done.